-The first time I used computer was during an information competition in Grade Three in the primary school when I tried to program in Pascal under the guidance of my computer teacher.
-As I grew up, I found the black boxes of Computer Science (CS) so common that they had been dramatically changing our lives.
+The first time I used computer was during an information competition in the primary school when I tried to program in Pascal under the guidance of my computer teacher.
+As I grew up, I found the black boxes of Computer Science (CS) so common that they have dramatically changed our lives.
 How could AlphaGo program defeat Lee Sedol?
 What is the use of Nakamoto's Bitcoin?
-How does computer store and process massive data?
-All of these aroused my interest to dive into this field, and I realized that I needed a broad CS base to further understand these fancy technologies.
-Driven by my passion in computer and gift in mathematics, I chose Software Engineering as my undergraduate major in Sun Yat-sen University (SYSU) to accumulate more knowledge and technical skills, and to give further play to my capability and creativity in this promising field.
+How do computers store and process massive data?
+All of these aroused my interests to dive into this field.
+I realized that I need a broader CS base to further understand these advanced technologies.
+Due to my passion in computer and talents in mathematics, I chose Software Engineering as my undergraduate major in Sun Yat-sen University to accumulate more knowledge and technical skills, and to give further play to my capability and creativity in this promising field.

 As an undergraduate student, I managed to accumulate a fair amount of technical knowledge and improve my programming skills.
 In the first two years of my study, my coursework (100- and 200-level courses) mainly focused on the basics of mathematics and programming.
 I studied elementary methods to consolidate mathematical basics, and solved many rudimentary puzzles in different languages to hone my programming skills.
-In reward, my score was ranked top in Computer Programming Ⅱ (C++), Java and Object-oriented Design (Java), Data Structures and Algorithms, and etc. As I’ve laid solid groundwork for the fundamentals, I was able to achieve high in more advanced courses later on.
+My scores were ranked top in Probability and Statistics, Data Structures and Algorithms, Computer Programming Ⅱ (C++), Java and Object-oriented Design (Java), and etc. As I’ve laid solid groundwork for the fundamentals, I was able to achieve high in more advanced courses afterwards.
 My scores were ranked the first in Numerical Methods (MATLAB), Principles of Artificial Neural Networks (Python), Introduction to Data Mining (Python), and etc. With these courses as the foundation, I think I am well-prepared for further study in XXXX, XXXU.